 As was pointed out by \cite{bennedsen2016decoupling, FTW21}, the above approach rests on the assumption that realized variances have the same scaling behavior as the true unobserved volatility.
-At the same time, it is well known (see e.g., \cite[Chapter 8]{AJ}) that in the absence of jumps and if volatility is a semimartingale, spot volatility estimators of the type \eqref{eq:RV} converge to true volatility plus a small modulated white noise.
-In a first attempt to take estimation errors for spot volatility into account, \cite{bennedsen2016decoupling, FTW21} assume that
+At the same time, it is well known (see e.g., \cite[Chapter 8]{AJ}) that in the absence of jumps and if volatility is a semimartingale, spot variance estimators of the type \eqref{eq:RV} converge to true spot variance plus a small modulated white noise.
+In a first attempt to take estimation errors for spot variance into account, \cite{bennedsen2016decoupling, FTW21} assume that

 where $\eps_j$ is a zero-mean iid sequence that is independent of everything else.
 Under assumption \eqref{eq:equal}, \cite{bennedsen2016decoupling, FTW21} derive consistent estimators of the roughness parameter $H$ in parametric rough volatility models and uphold the conclusion of \cite{GJR} that volatility is rough in a large set of financial time series.
-We also refer to \cite{bolko2020GMM}, where the authors assume \eqref{eq:equal} with slightly different assumptions on $(\log RV_j,\eps_j)$, and to \cite{Szymanski22}, where a central limit theorem (CLT) for $H$ is established under \eqref{eq:equal} (see also \cite{WANG2021}).
+We also refer to \cite{bolko2020GMM}, where the authors assume \eqref{eq:equal} with slightly different assumptions on $(\log \wh c_j,\eps_j)$, and to \cite{Szymanski22}, where a central limit theorem (CLT) for $H$ is established under \eqref{eq:equal} (see also \cite{WANG2021}).

 This paper aims to substantially generalize the aforementioned results in two directions: first, we establish consistent and asymptotically mixed normal estimators of $H$ in a semiparametric setting, where except for $H$ all other model ingredients are fully nonparametric; and second, we shall do so without assuming any relationship (such as \eqref{eq:equal}) between volatility proxies and true volatility.
 The rate of convergence of our best estimator is which as our companion paper \cite{Paris} shows is optimal in a minimax sense in parametric rough volatility models.
-In follow-up work, we will discuss the finite-sample performance of our estimators and leverage the results of this paper into real data applications.
-Also, the inclusion of price jumps \cite{AitSahalia09,Jacod18} and the separation of volatility jumps from volatility roughness \cite{chong2022short} are left to future research.